AMENDED AND RESTATED BYLAWS

 (a) A fee charged for making application for membership in the corporation may be specified from time to time by resolution of the Board.
 Such fees, if applicable, shall be payable with the application for membership.

-(b) The annual dues payable to the corporation by members shall be in such amount as may be determined from time to time by resolution of the Board.
+(b) The annual dues payable to the corporation by members shall be in such amounts as may be determined from time to time by resolution of the Board.

 There is no limit on the number of members the corporation may admit.